 -Your card will be ready for pickup on a third trip to the extranjería a few weeks after the (second) fingerprints appointment.

 Go grocery shopping at Mercadona and Gran Bi Bio (their organic version).
-El Corte Ingles has more brand variety in case you’re looking for something familiar
+El Corte Ingles has more brand variety in case you’re looking for something familiar.
+Lidl fills in some missing items (like tabasco!) as well.

 One of the best things to try in your first few weeks/months is an intercambio.
 Intercambios (language exchange meet ups- try Tap Room’s) allow you to meet people from all over the world and speak in many different languages.